 Tastes like Luncheon meat.
 Looks like luncheon meat.
 But it’s not meat.
 It is OmniMeat Luncheon, the plant-based version by Green Monday Group.
-Green Monday encourages local audiences to adopt a sustainable, flexitarian lifestyle by going meatless once a week, on Mondays.
+Green Monday encourages you to adopt a sustainable, flexitarian lifestyle – go meatless on Mondays.

 Two new OmniMeat products have landed in Singapore.
 OmniMeat Luncheon and OmniMeat Strip are available at restaurants and selected NTUC FairPrice supermarkets.
 These two products complement the first OminMeat Mince product that was launched in April 2018.

 OmniMeat Luncheon is free of cholesterol with no added hormones, antibiotics, and MSG.
-It is also rich in protein, dietary, fiber, potassium, and calcium.
+And it is rich in protein, dietary, fiber, potassium, and calcium.
 Its firm yet tender meaty texture is created with non-GMO soybean and wheat.
 Beetroot gives it the natural colour of luncheon meat.
 It can be eaten with toast, rice and noodles.

 OmniMeat Strip is packed with protein and is a source of dietary fibre, potassium, calcium and iron.